opengift-io/thehive/README.md

 how many people want the code similar with they are writing right now.
 Then they send parts of this code to open source frameworks they already use.

+Also here you can find an open source solution for you faster and easlier than if you use google.

 ## Opportunities for companies